datarobot/datarobot-user-models/model_templates/python3_dummy_regression/README.md

 ## Python Dummy Regression Inference Model Template

-This regression model is a very simply example that always yields fixed value 42 for each supplied data row, regardless of the provided input dataset.
+This regression model is a very simple example that always yields fixed value 42 for each supplied data row, regardless of the provided input dataset.
 It works with any Python environment that has `pandas`, any target can be set for this model.

 ## Instructions